olvaffe/olv-notes/graphics/apps/chromium.md

     - `0x100000000000002`, 2 planes (`I915_FORMAT_MOD_Y_TILED`)
   - camera format `YUV_420_BIPLANAR`, modifiers are
     - `0`, 2 planes (linear)
+- on wayland,
+  - when chrome draws and presents,
+    - `viz::SkiaOutputDeviceBufferQueue::RecreateImages` creates a few
+      `SharedImageBacking`
+      - it allocates a few `NativePixmap` from gbm
+    - skia draws to the shared image
+    - `viz::SkiaOutputDeviceBufferQueue::ScheduleOverlays` presents
+      - it reaches `GbmSurfacelessWayland::ScheduleOverlayPlane` and then
+        `GbmPixmapWayland::ScheduleOverlayPlane`
+      - `GbmPixmapWayland::CreateDmabufBasedWlBuffer` exports dmabuf for
+        `wl_buffer`
+  - when sw decode a video stream,
+    - when an encoded buffer is ready, `media::DecoderStream<>::OnBufferReady` calls down to `media::FFmpegVideoDecoder::Decode` to decode the buffer
+    - after decoding, `media::FFmpegVideoDecoder::OnNewFrame` calls
+      `media::DecoderStream<>::OnDecodeOutputReady` to add the decoded buffer
+      back to the decoder stream
+    - because a gmb pool is enabled, `GpuMemoryBufferVideoFramePool::MaybeCreateHardwareFrame` allocates a `GpuMemoryBuffer` and copies the decoded buffer to the gmb
+      - the allocation goes through `GpuVideoAcceleratorFactoriesImpl::CreateGpuMemoryBuffer`,
+        `ClientGpuMemoryBufferManager::CreateGpuMemoryBuffer`
+      - the client side uses `viz::Gpu` and the service side uses `viz::GpuServiceImpl`
+      - `gpu::GpuMemoryBufferFactoryNativePixmap` allocates through ozone
+    - after copying to gmb, `GpuMemoryBufferVideoFramePool::PoolImpl::BindAndCreateMailboxesHardwareFrameResources` creates a shared image
+      - the client side uses `gpu::ClientSharedImageInterface`
+      - the service side uses `gpu::SharedImageStub` and `gpu::SharedImageFactory`
+        - this is an import operation

 ## GPU and Fences